 Variable Air Volume – Select if the fan systems vary the air flow rate based on zone heating or cooling demand.
 This will be the only selection available if the Distribution Type selected is 'Multiple Zone'.

-Supply Air Temperature (SAT) Reset – Check box: Menu item available if fan controls are variable.
-Should be checked if systems include hardware to support controls that automatically reset the supply-air temperature in response to changes in building loads or outdoor air temperature.
+Supply Air Temperature (SAT) Reset – Pull-down menu item available if fan controls are variable.
 The supply air temperature setpoint is typically reset based on either outside air temperature or an indication of zone demand.
+Outside Air Temperature or Warmest Zone should be selected if systems include hardware to support controls that automatically reset the supply-air temperature in response to changes in building loads or outdoor air temperature.
+Select none if no SAT reset is applied.

 Fan Static Pressure Reset – Check box: Menu item available if fan controls are variable.
 Should be checked if systems with direct digital controls are installed and in use that can reset the static pressure setpoint based on zone cooling demand.
 Fans using these controls are able to deliver the same amount of air flow with lower power consumption.